Strong error bounds for the convergence to its mean field limit for systems of interacting neurons in a diffusive scaling: Introduction

 relying on the continuity properties of the Brownian motion.
 Since Brownian motion is almost H\"older continuous of order $ 1/2$, up to an error term which is logarithmic,

 where $R$ is the logarithmic error term.
 Disregarding this error term, we therefore end up with a control

-Obviously, the presence of the square root on the rhs of the above inequality makes it impossible to use Gronwall's lemma and to take expectations -- this is however what one needs to obtain a precise control of the error within this approximation. \footnote{We invite the interested reader to \cite{kurtz78}, where clever tricks are applied that overcome the above difficulty in the $1/N-$scaling corresponding to the law of large numbers and the study of the associated fluctuations.
-These tricks do however not apply in the present $1/\sqrt{N}-$scaling.} Another problem of this naive approach is that necessarily $B$ and the Poisson random measures $(\pi^i)_{i \geq 1} $ are dependent -- while we wish to construct the limit system such that Brownian motion and Poisson random measures are defined with respect to the same filtration -- and hence necessarily independent.
+Obviously, the presence of the square root on the rhs of the above inequality makes it impossible to use Gronwall's lemma and to take expectations -- this is however what one needs to obtain a precise control of the error within this approximation.
+We invite the interested reader to \cite{kurtz78}, where clever tricks are applied that overcome the above difficulty in the $1/N-$scaling corresponding to the law of large numbers and the study of the associated fluctuations.
+These tricks do however not apply in the present $1/\sqrt{N}-$scaling, see Section \ref{sec:appendixkurtz} below for more precise arguments.
+Another problem of this naive approach is that necessarily $B$ and the Poisson random measures $(\pi^i)_{i \geq 1} $ are dependent -- while we wish to construct the limit system such that Brownian motion and Poisson random measures are defined with respect to the same filtration -- and hence necessarily independent (see e.g. Theorem II.6.3 of \cite{ikeda_stochastic_1989}).

 In what follows we show how to improve the above approach such that we will be able to avoid to use the modulus of continuity of Brownian motion and to produce a Brownian motion that is independent of the Poisson random measures.